If you search for business ideas for online entrepreneurs, you get overwhelmed with lists of opportunities to make money online.

 For many of these products, there are attached affiliate programs.
 Affiliates who join these programs earn commissions by selling products that are covered by the specific program.
 In affiliate marketing, “selling“ means sending your online visitor to a product (through your affiliate link).
 If that visitor buys the product, you have made a sale (and earn your commission).

 The selling part of an affiliate is often misunderstood.
 It is not a bold “come here to buy there with bonus“ strategy, that makes your affiliate business substantial.
 Successful affiliates know they have to get involved with their audience first, to show them spots to buy something in a second step.

-And good affiliate marketer love to get connected with their audience, to offer them helpful information.
-They live and breathe the customers point of view, because they are often customers of the products they talk about themselves.
+And good affiliate marketers love to get connected with their audience, to offer them helpful information.
+They live and breathe the customer’s point of view because they are often customers of the products they talk about themselves.

 Let’s take an example, say you are interested in dogs (okay, mine is a boxer lady;).
 Maybe you have or want to build expertise in food, toys, training or equipment for dogs.
 These topics can all be great niche ideas to build an affiliate website for.

 The great thing about affiliate marketing is, you can build your business in a field you are interested in or even passionate about.
 From my own experience, I can say a high level of interest is always a great “motivation booster“ to do your day-to-day work.

 Show your own tone of evaluating things!